dimagi/commcare-hq/README.md

     $ pip install -r requirements/dev-requirements.txt

-Then, edit localsettings.py and ensure that your Postgres, CouchDB, email, and log file settings are correct, as well as any settings required by any other functionality you want to use, such as SMS sending and Google Analytics.
+Enter localsettings.py and do the following:

-Ensure that the directories for `LOG_FILE` and `DJANGO_LOG_FILE` exist and are writeable.
+    - Find the `LOG_FILE` and `DJANGO_LOG_FILE` entries.
+Ensure that the directories for both exist and are writeable.
+If they do not exist, create them.
+    - You may also want to add the line `from dev_settings import *` at the top of the file, which includes some useful default settings.

 ### Alternate steps for Windows
 On Windows it can be hard to compile some of the packages so we recommend installing those from their binary